 Although we enjoyed a few afternoon strolls in the park, the trails were best for biking!
-We loved taking our bikes along the winding paths, through the forests, and over sections of the river.
+We loved taking our bikes along the winding paths, through the dense forests, and over sections of the river.
 Keep an eye out for wildlife while here as well – look for white-tailed deer, bears, and more.
 Many of the trails have a picnic area to stop at along the way.

 Check out this fun video of one of our bike rides in the park:

-A highlight of our trip was getting out on the still water in a kayak.
-After biking over in the late afternoon, we set off for a short, but memorable adventure on the river.
+A highlight of our trip was getting out on the still water of Kejimkujik National Park in a kayak.
+After biking over to Jake’s Landing in the late afternoon, we set off for a short, but memorable adventure on the river.

+After our kayaking trip, we got to participate in a fire circle, where a ranger told us stories of the past and explained how this area was used by the Mi’kmaw for seasonal camping many years ago.
 The ancient inhabitants used the rivers and lakes for transportation and fishing, while the forested area provided moose and caribou to hunt.
-After our kayaking trip, we even got to participate in a fire circle, where a ranger told us stories of the past and explained how this area was used by the Mi’kmaw for seasonal camping many years ago.

 Although this designated place is great, there are also dozens of other options throughout the park.
 Just wander away from the campground lights and enjoy the night sky from a trail or by the water.

 This area of Nova Scotia surprised us in so many ways and we only wish we had planned for more time there.
-Before leaving, we even got one last unexpected gift: A gorgeous waterfall view.
+Before leaving, we even got one last unexpected gift: a gorgeous waterfall view at Mill Falls.